 You can do the course in your own time and take as much time as you want.
 Sulet went all out and finished her course in only 5 days.

+One of the nice things about GoSub is that the give you paid training assignments to practice with.
 The training assignments are an easy way to develop your skills and confidence and gain real experience with subtitling software, all while getting paid.

 As Sulet said in the interview: